-The Cabarrus-Rowan MPO is scheduled to receive at least \$1 million per year from NCDOT for projects that improve traffic congestion and air quality.
+The CR MPO is scheduled to receive at least \$1 million per year from NCDOT for projects that improve traffic congestion and air quality.
 Transit services/expansions qualify for this program.
-With this allocation, the Cabarrus-Rowan MPO has funded for the following 4 projects since 2004:
+With this allocation, the CR MPO provided funding for the following 4 projects beginning in 2004:

 - Express peak hour transit service between downtown Kannapolis and downtown Salisbury with stops in south Rowan.
-Service will be operated by the Rowan Transit System. - Free transit service during Ozone Action Days in Salisbury - Saturday and Sunday service for the Rider bus system in Concord and Kannapolis - Free transit service on the Rider bus system during the Race Weeks at Charlotte Motor Speedway
+Service will be operated by the Rowan Transit System. - Free transit service during Ozone Action Days in Salisbury - Saturday and Sunday service for the RIDER bus system in Concord and Kannapolis - Free transit service on the RIDER bus system during the Race Weeks at Charlotte Motor Speedway